-Check with your local Authority Having Jurisdiction for requirements when installing boiler.
+Check with your local Authority Having Jurisdiction for requirements when installing boiler in a garage.
 Please read the entire manual before attempting installation.
 Failure to properly take factors such as boiler venting, piping, condensate removal, and wiring into account before installation could result in wasted time, money, and possible property damage and personal injury.

-E. EXHAUST VENT AND INTAKE PIPE
+E. EXHAUST VENT AND INTAKE AIR VENT

 Vents must be properly supported.
-The boiler exhaust and intake connections are not designed to carry heavy weight.
+The boiler intake and exhaust connections are not designed to carry heavy weight.
 Vent support brackets must be within 1' of the boiler and the balance at 4' intervals.
 Venting must be readily accessible for visual inspection for the first 3' from the boiler.